Machine-Learning Enhanced Photometric Analysis of the Extremely Bright GRB 210822A: Neural Network Implementation

 The final layer produces the output of the network output, producing predictions based on the initial input.
 This architecture allows the network to learn and model complex relationships within the data, contributing to its predictive capabilities.
 The idea is that we train the code with synthetic light curves as inputs and the eight parameters as outputs, so we can use the trained model to find parameters based on observed light curves.

 The ML model was trained over a span of 14 epochs (Figure \ref{fig:loss_epochs}).
-The number of training epochs is automatically determined through the implementation of an early stopping mechanism, the \emph{EarlyStopping} function \footnote{\url{https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/EarlyStopping}}.
+The number of training epochs is automatically determined through the implementation of an early stopping mechanism, the {\sc EarlyStopping} function \footnote{\url{https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/EarlyStopping}}.
 This mechanism monitors the training process and stops training when convergence is detected in the loss function, facilitating efficient training by preventing overfitting and unnecessary iterations.
 The dataset was partitioned into three distinct sets: the training data, consisting of 25000 synthetic data points; the validation data, comprising 3000 samples; and the test data, with a total of 2000 samples.
 During each epoch, the ML model attempted to validate its learning by comparing its predictions against the validation dataset, which is not used in the training process.
 The primary objective of the training process is to minimise the loss function, the Mean Squared Error (MSE).
-Once the model is adequately trained, it is evaluated against the test data set, which is used to estimate the errors in the parameters.
-Figure \ref{fig:loss_epochs} presents a graph displaying the temporal evolution of the loss function for both training and validation data.